boazbk/crypto/lec_00_1_mathematical-background.md

 natural numbers, and every one of them can be factored into primes, there must be infinitely many primes, right?

 Wrong.
-Since we can compose a prime many times with itself, a finite number of primes can generate infinitely many numbers.
+Since we can multiply a prime many times with itself, a finite number of primes can generate infinitely many numbers.
 Indeed the single prime $3$ generates the infinite set of all numbers of the form $3^n$.
 So, what we really need to show is that for every finite set of primes $\{ p_1,\ldots,p_k\}$, there